Skip to main content

 Ella Ashford BA'25

 Now, Ashford is working to expand the number of people who get the chance to experience the beauties and mysteries of the ocean.
-For her presidential scholarship, Ashford is working with local teachers and schools to open the doors to ROV education in American Samoa, addressing roadblocks like lack of internet access.
+For her presidential scholarship, Ashford is working with local teachers and schools to open the doors to ROV education in American Samoa, documenting roadblocks like lack of internet access.

 Ashford believes strongly that everyone should benefit from the fruits of scientific knowledge.
 It’s a philosophy she sees reflected in Willamette’s motto: Not unto ourselves alone are we born, and an approach that initially drew her to Willamette.